anitabe404/XDaysOfYTracker/README.md

   - Confirm that `config` variable is set to `ConfigManager('config.json')`

 ## Running the App
 To use the app, you will need to be familiar with the Terminal.
 Navigate to the directory that contains the app's files and run main.py ($ `python3 main.py`).
 It's important that you complete **ALL** of the steps in the Installation section (above) before you run the app.
-Once, you've completed the installation, do the following:
+Once you've completed the installation, do the following:
 - Open the Terminal and navigate to the directory that contains the app's files.
 - Once there, run the following command: $ `Python3 main.py`
 - If this is your first time running the app, you should be prompted to enter your challenge start date and duration.